 About the Mary Catherine Strobel Volunteer Awards

 The Mary Catherine Strobel Volunteer Awards are Middle Tennessee's largest annual celebration of volunteerism.
 The event honors volunteers who give their time and talents to improve the community.
-Nominees, finalists, and recipients are celebrated at a luncheon attended by 600-plus guests (the 2020 celebration will be held online).
+Nominees, finalists, and recipients are typically celebrated at a luncheon attended by 600-plus guests (the 2020 celebration will be held online).
 The event is held in partnership with the family of Mary Catherine Strobel, a community volunteer best remembered and honored for her tireless, joyful commitment to those in need.

 Direct Service — Youth: Recognizes individuals who contributed significant volunteer time, energy, and/or resources in 2022 to help the community.
 Volunteers ages 5-20 are eligible for this award.